piyush-kumar-zebpay/News/README.md

 # 📰 News App

 A modern, sleek news application built with **Jetpack Compose** and **MVVM architecture**, fetching the latest headlines and articles from a public news API.
-Easily browse, refresh, and explore news from different countries and categories.

 ---

 ## ✨ Features

 - 🌍 **Country-based news** — Select your country to get relevant headlines.
-- 🗂 **Category filter** — Browse news by categories like Technology, Sports, Health, etc.
-- 🔄 **Pull-to-refresh** — Quickly refresh articles with a swipe.
-- 📱 **Responsive UI** — Optimized for different screen sizes.
-- 📰 **Detailed article view** — Tap to view the full article in a web view.
+- 📰 **Detailed article view** — Tap to view the full article.
-- 🪶 **Lightweight & Fast** — Smooth scrolling and minimal load times.
+- 🪶 **Lightweight & Fast** — Smooth scrolling and minimal UI.

 ---
 ## 📥 Download